SWEEKAR GUIDEBOOK:

 Working to Change Parents’ Views

-• Ask questions so you can better understand how they feel.
+- Ask questions so you can better understand how they feel.
 Your parents have reasons for their beliefs, and understanding their views will help you see things from their perspective.
-Your parents may try to shrug it off when you ask “Why are you against LGBTQ+ people?”; by responding “Because it’s just wrong!”
+Your parents may try to shrug it off when you ask “Why are you against LGBTQIA+ people?”; by responding “Because it’s just wrong!”
 Press them for more information by asking clarifying questions.
 You might ask, “Why do you think it’s wrong?”
-In some cases, this might pertain to their religious beliefs, but you might also uncover a deeper or more personal reason that they are against LGBTQ+ people.
+In some cases, this might pertain to their religious beliefs, but you might also uncover a deeper or more personal reason that they are against LGBTQIA+ people.

 Advice and people to contact who have done it